rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/publish-subscribe/javascript.md

 type.
 You can use this script to try out multiple publishers and multiple subscribers to test out how it works.

-Run the publisher and correspoding subscribers in different terminal windows, so the output doesn't run together.
+Run the publisher and corresponding subscribers in different terminal windows, so the output doesn't run together.
 For example, to run the publisher for the regex demo: